CuarzoSoftware/SRM/doxygen/md/Tutorial.md

 // ...
 ```

-It's important to note that all buffers are shared across all devices, except for those created from GBM buffers or Wayland DRM buffers, which may not always be supported by all devices.
+It's essential to acknowledge that all buffers are shared across all devices, with the exception of those created from GBM buffers or Wayland DRM buffers, which may not always be supported by all devices.

+Furthermore, you have the option to read from and write to these buffers, and they are automatically synchronized across all devices.
+For more in-depth information, please refer to the SRMBuffer documentation.